Autonomous communities of Spain: Catalan independence

 Rajoy's government declared that they would use all "legal instruments"—current legislation requires the central executive government or the Congress of Deputies to call for or sanction a binding referendum— to block any such attempt.
 The Spanish Socialist Workers' Party and its counterpart in Catalonia proposed to reopen the debate on the territorial organization of Spain, changing the constitution to create a true federal system to "better reflect the singularities" of Catalonia, as well as to modify the current taxation system.

-On Friday 27 October 2017 the Catalan Parliament voted on the independence of Catalonia; the result was 70 in favor, 10 against, 2 neither, with 53 representatives not present in protest.
+In 2017 and 2018 the situation developed into constitutional crisis.
+Following a highly fraught attempted referendum, on Friday 27 October 2017 the Catalan Parliament voted on the independence of Catalonia; the result was 70 in favor, 10 against, 2 neither, with 53 representatives not present in protest.
 In the following days, the members of the Catalan government either fled or were imprisoned.

 One scholar summarises the current situation as follows:

 the autonomous state appears to have come full circle, with reproaches from all sides.
 According to some, it has not gone far enough and has failed to satisfy their aspirations for improved self-government.
 For others it has gone too far, fostering inefficiency or reprehensible linguistic policies.

+Possible rearrangements

+Besides the territorial disputes that Spain holds with the United Kingdom, Morocco and Portugal, some forces have campaigned for the redistribution of territories among communities: